freebsd/freebsd-src/programs/zstd.1.md

     Due to the chaotic nature of dynamic adaptation, compressed result is not reproducible.
     _note_ : at the time of this writing, `--adapt` can remain stuck at low speed when combined with multiple worker threads (>=2).
+* `--rsyncable` :
+    `zstd` will periodically synchronize the compression state to make the compressed file more rsync-friendly.
+There is a negligible impact to compression ratio, and the faster compression levels will see a small compression speed hit.
+    This feature does not work with `--single-thread`.
+You probably don't want to use it with long range mode, since it will decrease the effectiveness of the synchronization points, but your milage may vary.
 * `-D file`:
     use `file` as Dictionary to compress or decompress FILE(s)
 * `--no-dictID`: